 In order to achieve competitively priced products, the Group has outsourced production, mainly to China.
 Risks and uncertainties of this strategy include management and quality control issues at the factories.
-The Group manages this risk by having local offices in Hong Kong and China with teams that work closely with the factories.
+The Group manages this risk by using a wide range of suppliers and by operating through local offices in Hong Kong and China with teams that work closely with the factories